 - Electronic: Payment must be submitted by 8pm ET the day before the due date.
 This can be done via a system called EFTPS.gov.

 - Physical Mail: Payment should be postmarked on or before the due date.
 First, print and fill out a 1040-ES form for the corresponding quarter (for example September 15th that would be the Q3 Voucher).
 Then write a check to the United States Treasury for the amount owed.
 Finally send it to the nearest IRS mail center.

-When withdrawing savings from your Catch tax withholding account, we recommend factoring in at least 3 business days’ processing time.
+When withdrawing savings from your Catch Tax Plan, we recommend factoring in at least 3 business days’ processing time.
 Better safe than sorry.